 Captions and Transcripts

 Captions are text versions of any dialogue presented within multimedia and allow the content of web audio and video to be accessible to those who cannot hear the audio.
 Transcripts allow anyone that cannot access content from web audio or video to read a text transcript instead.
 The ATI team is available to help you with captioning and transcripts.
-For more information, visit the ATI multimedia page.
+For more information, visit the WebAIM Captions, Transcripts, and Audio Descriptions page.

 Accessible multimedia player